Raos2806/SoftwareEngineering/Documents/use_cases/UC2_safe_the_game.md

-# Use-Case Specification: Safe the game
+# Use-Case Specification: Save the game

-# 1. Safe the game
+# 1. Save the game

 ## 1.1 Brief Description
-Safe the progress you make throughout the game.
-While the player cannot actively safe progress, this is still one of the essential processes of the application.
+Save the progress you make throughout the game.
+While the player cannot actively save progress, this is still one of the essential processes of the application.
-The game will automatically safe after the completion of each level.
+The game will automatically save after the completion of each level.

 ## 1.2 Mockup
 tbd